Community Justice Project

 Be an Engineer of Social Justice

 The Community Justice Project (1 semester, 6 credits) offers an opportunity for students to integrate the University’s mission into their Clinic experience as they work for justice and reconciliation.
-Following the sub-Saharan African ideology of "ubuntu," students will focus on creating systemic changes that will further humanitarian goals.
-According to Archbishop Desmond Tutu in 1999,

 The Community Justice Project focuses on bridge building with community stakeholders and problem solving in distressed communities.
 Students will gain valuable advocacy, legal research and writing, litigation and outreach skills.
 Students in the practice group will be agents of change to ensure that justice is obtained for underserved members of the community.
 For example, students conducted research related to community policing models and problem solving techniques.

 The Community Justice Project (CJP) will take a comprehensive look at improving the lives of the African American community in the Twin Cities.
 The CJP has engaged in intensive research into practical solutions to longstanding challenges such as racial disparities in the criminal justice system, police brutality, and racial disparities in the educational and juvenile justice systems for at-risk youth.
 CJP projects have included:

 - Providing community education and mobilization around social justice issues and improving relationships between community members, the police department and local government;